 DWR reminds public about not illegally keeping wildlife

 Vernal — Baby animals are often hard to resist, especially wild baby animals.
-Utahns often come across baby wildlife while recreating outdoors, but it is important not to pick them up or take them home.
+Utahns often come across baby wildlife while recreating outdoors, but — as cute or helpless as these animals might seem — it is important not to pick them up or take them home.

-A 5-year-old boy was significantly scratched by a family's pet raccoon in Uintah County on Dec.
-11, requiring emergency surgery.
-Because of this recent incident, the Utah Division of Wildlife Resources and the Tri-County Health Department would like to remind the public about the dangers and legalities of trying to keep a wild animal as a pet.
+The Utah Division of Wildlife Resources has recently received several reports across the state of people taking home newborn fawns and baby raccoons, and would like to remind the public about the dangers and legalities of trying to keep a wild animal as a pet.

 Illegal to possess wildlife without proper permits

 Some wild animals are not protected under Utah state law, meaning you do not have to possess a valid hunting or trapping license to harvest them.
 However, there are different rules in order to keep one in your possession.
-Wild animals, like raccoons and coyotes, require a permit in order to house them in captivity.
-The importation, distribution, relocation, holding in captivity or possession of live coyotes and live raccoons in Utah is governed by the Agricultural and Wildlife Damage Prevention Board and is prohibited under Utah Code Section 4-23-11 and Rule R58-14, except as permitted by the Utah Department of Agriculture and Food.
+Wild animals, like raccoons (which are not native to Utah) and coyotes, require a permit in order to house them in captivity.
+The importation, distribution, relocation, holding in captivity or possession of live coyotes and live raccoons in Utah is governed by the Agricultural and Wildlife Damage Prevention Board and is prohibited under Utah Code, except as permitted by the State Veterinarian's office at the Utah Department of Agriculture and Food.

 Unpermitted animals may be seized immediately by the DWR, Department of Health, the Department of Agriculture and Food, animal control officers or peace officers if the person possessing the animal cannot produce a valid permit for each individual animal.
 The following wild animals are considered non-protected wildlife in the state of Utah: